MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

 In the following, we show how the AIMCS code works for the compression of ASCIII and Unicode tiny strings.

 ## Execution Requirements
 We programmed the AIMCS algorithm by C# in Windows.
 It must be noticed that .NET framework 2 and Visual Studio are required for the code execution process.
-In addition, the AIMCS.cs file must be added to the project file.
+In addition, the AIMCSAv1.cs file must be added to the project file.

 ![How to add the file to your project in visual studio](https://user-images.githubusercontent.com/64810541/81226768-a82f9a80-8feb-11ea-8847-7b1c1f7eb81d.jpg)